mihaprajs/HomeLab/README.md

 ## Structure

-- `cheatsheets`: tips and tricks for systems in one place
 - `lxcs`: contains all configurations for my linux containers (LXCs)
 - `proxmox`: contains everything from network configurations to changes to Proxmox operating system
 - `vms`: contains all configuration files for virtual machines